Wednesday, September 30, 2009

 Stuff like this was behind the case recently where DNA evidence exculpated 55 death row inmates in Illinois.
 And the prosecutors STILL wanted to execute them, even though the DNA evidence clearly showed them to be innocent.
 Crazy, huh?
 And prosecutors are protected from civil action in these cases.

 Mark’s HR representative is mostly correct.
-I handle labor and employment cases in California, and I tell my clients never to hire an intern unless they go through an authorized college program.
-My situation is unique b/c I run my own business (I am a solo practitioner), and I also prosecute other businesses for employment violations.
-As such, I can see both the pro-business and pro-employee sides of employment issues.
+I handle labor and employment cases in California, and I tell my clients never to hire an [unpaid] intern unless they go through an authorized college program.
+Overall, as a business owner as well as a plaintiffs' employment lawyer, I see both the pro-business and pro-employee sides of employment issues.

 Mr. Cuban, however, weakens his argument by refusing to acknowledge that internships favor more affluent kids.
 It is true that a poor kid from the ghetto could work two or three jobs–something Mr. Cuban did–and use public transportation to get valuable experience, but the overwhelming majority of the participants would not fall into the aforementioned category.

 Mr. Cuban contends that it is not impossible for poor kids to participate and benefit from unpaid internships.
 Again, true, but when the overwhelming majority of unpaid interns are not poor kids or are supported by parents, it should be clear that unpaid internships tend to discriminate against poorer students, adults, and teenagers.